wheissmd/FrameTool/README.md

 - **Maximum FPS**
 - **Exports csv Table with every frame's display time**

-These calculations are based solely on the **frame time thaat was captured**, and do **not reflect internal game engine behavior**.
+These calculations are based solely on the **frame time that was captured**, and do **not reflect internal game engine behavior**.
 As such, FrameTool's readings do **not directly compare to** tools like MSI Afterburner or Fraps.

 ### Installation and Usage
 Installation of the app: